navit-gps/navit/docs/user/configuration/maps/Garmin maps.rst

 Garmin maps
 ===========

-.. raw:: mediawiki
+.. warning

-   {{warning
-   |This is an experimental driver for '''Garmin IMG maps'''.Note that many features are not yet implemented (such as navigation).
+   This is an experimental driver for '''Garmin IMG maps'''.Note that many features are not yet implemented (such as navigation).
 See section "Limitations" for details.
-   }}

 It's located here: http://libgarmin.sourceforge.net/ You will need the 'subversion' (svn) tool to install this driver.